Matt Hunter (mountain biker)

-Matt Hunter (born 12 July 1983 in Kamloops, British Columbia) is a Canadian professional mountain biker.
+Matt Hunter (born 12 July 1983) is a Canadian professional mountain biker.
 Matt Hunter's professional career began when he won the 2003 "Ultimate Freeride Challenge".

 Instead of participating in contests or races, Matt Hunter focuses on shooting movies and photos of his rides.
 Two of the most popular movies in which he appears are named "Follow Me" and "Seasons".